luau-lang/luau/docs/_posts/2021-11-29-luau-recap-november-2021.md

 ## Type checking improvements

-We have enabled a rewrite of how Luau handles require tracing.
-This has two main effects: firstly, in strict mode, requires that Luau can't resolve will trigger type errors; secondly, Luau now understands the `FindFirstAncestor` method in require expressions.
+We have enabled a rewrite of how Luau handles `require` tracing.
+This has two main effects: firstly, in strict mode, `require` statements that Luau can't resolve will trigger type errors; secondly, Luau now understands the `FindFirstAncestor` method in `require` expressions.

 Luau now warns when the index to `table.move` is 0, as this is non-idiomatic and performs poorly.
 If this behavior is intentional, wrap the index in parentheses to suppress the warning.